Nastaranlotfi/Gnorm-new-centrality-index-multilayer-networks/README.md

 ## Acknowledgments

 We are grateful to our lab mates and institutions, who helped us at different stages of this project.
 This study is derived from the B.Sc. monograph of H.S.
 Requejo.
 C. Emer participated in the defense committee and contributed with insightful suggestions.
 N. Lotfi is thankful to the FAPESP (grant with number 2020/08359-1) for the support given to this research.
 MARM was funded by the Alexander von Humboldt Foundation (AvH, 3.4-8151/15037 and 3.2-BRA/1134644), National Council for Scientific and Technological Development (CNPq, 304498/2019-0), São Paulo Research Foundation (FAPESP, 2018/20695-7), and Dean of Research of the University of São Paulo (PRP-USP, 18.1.660.41.7).
 We also thank the [Stack Overflow](https://stackoverflow.com) community, where we solve most of our coding dilemmas.

-## Reference

--   Lotfi N, Requejo HS, Rodrigues FA, Mello MAR.
-A new centrality index for multilayer networks. *In prep*.

 ## Source repos